Njoud-Sultan/capstone/README.md

 # FSND Capstone Project
+##Motivation
-This application is created as part of the capstone project for capstone, last of Udacity's Full-stack nanodegree projects.
+This application is created as part of the capstone project, last of Udacity's Full-stack nanodegree projects.
+In this project I have worked on implementations covering
+- SQL and data modeling
+- API development, testing and documentation
+- Access management and Role Based Authentication Control with Auth0
+- Containerization and Testing with Docker
+- Server Deployment with AWS and Heroku

 The project models a Casting Agency company that is responsible for creating movies and casting actors.

 ###The application is running on: https://njoud-fsnd.herokuapp.com/